-Recently, the generative models including generate adversarial networks (GANs) \cite{liao2022text} and diffusion models \cite{rombach2022high} have grasped widespread attention for their successes in creating captivating high-quality images and videos\cite{choi2024, li2024, bertiche2023}.
+Generative models, including generative adversarial networks (GANs) \cite{liao2022text} and diffusion models \cite{rombach2022high}, have attracted significant attention due to their effectiveness in creating captivating high-quality images and videos\cite{choi2024, li2024, bertiche2023}.
 GAN inversion and deep feature warping were adopted for cinemagraph generation~\cite{choi2024}.
-Text2Cinemagraph~\cite{mahapatra2023} can create artistic-styled cinemagraphs, which involves acquiring paired images in realistic and artistic domains using stable diffusion Model, followed by Eulerian displacement fields warping.
-Mahapatra and Kulkarni\cite{mahapatra2022controllable} animates the rasterized fluid elements by approximating the motion from user-provided flow hints.
-Li et al.\cite{li2024_GenerativeImageDynamics} models the long-term motion prior in the Fourier domain and enables interaction with natural objects.
-These methods enhance the controllability of cinmagraphs, providing flexibility and precision in manipulating the visual contents.
-However, they have yet to explore more freeform approaches to creating cinemagraphs.
-Current options are limited to basic motion controls, like text and arrows, restricting the user's ability to fully express their ideas.
-For content design, sketching is easily accessible and versatile for rapid prototyping of ideas and concepts \cite{xu2022deep}.
+Text2Cinemagraph~\cite{mahapatra2023} synthesizes artistic-styled cinemagraphs by Eulerian displacement fields warping, leveraging paired realistic and artistic images generated via the latent diffusion model to enhance visual expressiveness.
+Mahapatra and Kulkarni\cite{mahapatra2022controllable} animated the rasterized fluid elements by approximating the motion from user-provided flow hints.
+Li et al.\cite{li2024_GenerativeImageDynamics} modeled the long-term motion prior in the Fourier domain, enabling interaction with natural objects.
+These methods can enhance the controllability of cinemagraphs, providing flexibility and precision in manipulating the visual contents.
+However, they have yet to explore more freeform and intuitive approaches to create cinemagraphs.
+Current methods are limited to basic motion controls, such as text and arrows, constraining users from fully expressing their creative intents.
+For content design, sketching is easily accessible and versatile for rapidly prototyping ideas and concepts \cite{xu2022deep}.
 Various sketch-based methods for image and video generation and editing have been developed \cite{huang2023Anifacedraw, zheng2023sketch, liu2022deepfacevideoediting}.
-To this end, this paper presents a novel framework that generates fluid elements and their motions from sketches to create personalized cinemagraphs.
+To this end, this paper presents a novel framework that generates fluid elements and their motions from user sketches to create personalized cinemagraphs.